GoWind/GoWind.github.io/avl_trees_part2.md

+---
-# AVL Trees Part-2 Deletion
+title: AVL Trees Part-2 Deletion
+---

 In [[AVL Trees - Part I]], we saw the need for AVL Trees and how we use the `balanceFactor` of a node to keep the tree balanced when inserting nodes.